 There are federally listed threatened or endangered species that could and do utilize habitat within the Marion Reservoir area.
-Therefore, any work conducted on this project will be in accordance to the Endangered Species Act and will be appropriately coordinated with the USFWS.
+Therefore, any work conducted on this project will be in accordance with the Endangered Species Act and will be appropriately coordinated with the USFWS.
 The species of focus within this area of consideration are animals listed as a threatened or endangered species under the Endangered Species Act.
-These species (see Table 2-5) will continue to receive attention to ensure they are managed in accordance to their habitat needs.
+These species will continue to receive attention to ensure they are managed in accordance with their habitat needs.